Authored by the expert who managed and guided the team behind the Italy Property Pack

 What is the 5-year property price forecast for Rome as of 2026?

-As of early 2026, Rome property prices are expected to grow by approximately 8% to 15% in total over the next five years, with a midpoint estimate around 11% cumulative growth through the end of 2030.
+As of early 2026, residential property prices in Rome are expected to grow by a total of roughly 8% to 15% in nominal terms over the next five years, with a midpoint estimate around 11%.

 Which areas in Rome will have the best price growth over the next 5 years?